 The statutory paid holiday entitlement is capped at 28 days.

 So, although 5.6 weeks would equal 33.6 days for someone working a six-day week (5.6 x 6), staff working a six-day week are only entitled to 28 days' paid holiday.
+However, that is the statutory allowance, you can provide eg a pro-rata increase on the statutory allowance under contract.

 Holiday entitlement and the contract of employment